griptape-ai/ComfyUI-Griptape/README.md

 ```

-To resolve this, you must make sure Griptape is runnig with the appropriate version.
+To resolve this, you must make sure Griptape is running with the appropriate version.
 Things to try:

 * Update again via the ComfyUI Manager
 * Uninstall & Re-install the Griptape nodes via the ComfyUI Manager